 Junior Medical Staff Medical Emergency Program

-The aim of the program is to familiarise junior doctors with the presentation, investigation and management of acute medical emergencies and better prepare you for rotations where you may need to lead management of acute presentations e.g. afterhours, night duty, rural rotations.
-The Alfred has highly specialised services, including cardiac, lung and bone marrow transplantation.
-The program includes information on patient condition and possible complications within those specialised units.
-Areas covered fall within the Australian Curriculum Framework for junior doctors.
+The aim of the program is to familiarise junior doctors with the presentation, investigation and management of acute medical emergencies and better prepare you for rotations where you may need to lead management of acute presentations, for example, afterhours, on night duty, and on rural rotations.
+Alfred Health has highly specialised services, including cardiac, lung and bone marrow transplantation.
+The program includes information on patient conditions and possible complications within those specialised units.
+Topics covered fall within the Australian Curriculum Framework for junior doctors.

-The program is aimed at PGY2s and BPTs and covers a wide spectrum of emergencies situations in a ward or emergency department setting.
-The programs are case based, interactive and address all Alfred specialty areas.
+The program is aimed at PGY2s and BPTs and covers a wide spectrum of emergency situations in a ward or emergency department setting.
+The programs are case-based, interactive and address all Alfred specialty areas.

 The program is a component of our Junior Medical Staff Orientation programs.